 The more data you are able to track, the easier it is to optimize your campaign, create targeted ads and also make an informed decision.

 Here is the best advice you can get when it comes to starting your ecommerce business: do not wait for the perfect time to launch.
 As the business grows, you are going to need to constantly test, learn and make changes — it’s never going to hit perfection.

 Be eager to split-test different aspects of the business; from the product page to your campaigns.
 Never let excuses or fear hinder you — you can only tell how viable the business is when you launch.

 Successful ecommerce businesses have their various failure stories that eventually led to success.
 Be ready to fail but don’t give up – try again and again.

 Challenges of Ecommerce Businesses in Nigeria

 There is no business without drawbacks.
 However, it is paramount for business owners to know the pros and cons that come with a business before venturing into it.

 Here are some of the challenges an e-commerce business owner is likely to encounter.

 1. Physical Stores Preference Over Online Store

 Besides the fact that the world has gone online, some people still prefer the brick and mortar shop, business model.
-Hence, if you encounter such people online, they always decline to make payment online.
-Obviously, this can be attributed to the rise in internet fraud and scam.
+Hence, if you encounter such people online, they always decline to make payments online.
+Obviously, this can be attributed to the rise in internet fraud and scams.